-Priority Objective (1 - 4 Points Each) Weight Key Indicators Primary Evidence Sources of item types and formats.
-41 The proposal describes how assessment information will be used to evaluate the effectiveness of the educational program by school leaders.
-5. The school will acquire, adopt and use local instructional improvement systems that provide teachers, principals and administrators with the information and resources they need to inform and improve their instructional practices, decision- making and overall effectiveness.
-42 1 The proposal describes a process for review and revision of curriculum.
+Priority Objective (1 - 4 Points Each) Weight Key Indicators Primary Evidence Sources (1 41 omes Each) - Weight The proposal describes how assessment information will be used to evaluate the effectiveness of the educational program by school leaders.
+3041663 5.
+The school will acquire, adopt and use local instructional improvement systems that provide teachers, principals and administrators with the information and resources they need to inform and improve their instructional practices, decisionmaking and overall effectiveness.
+52 1 The proposal describes a process for review and revision of curriculum.
 The proposal describes a systematic process by which student achievement information will be presented, analyzed and reviewed at classroom, grade and school levels.
 The proposal describes a process for teacher and administrative performance evaluations based on objective information about instructional effectiveness.
 The proposal describes the process for the development and ongoing evaluation of a professional development plan, based on objective student and school performance information.
 The proposal describes an objective process for evaluation of progress toward achievement of school mission and goals.
 I.A.
 Achievement Goals II.B & II.C.
 Curriculum and Instruction II.D.
 Assessment III.E Evaluation & Professional Development 6.
-The school will partner with low- performing public schools in the area to share best educational practices and innovations.
-43 2 Low-performing public schools in the geographic area are identified.
+The school will partner with low-performing public schools in the area to share best educational practices and innovations.
+53 2 Low-performing public schools in the geographic area are identified.
 The applicant demonstrates understanding of factors that contribute to low academic performance including feeder school patterns.
 The proposal describes concrete partnership initiatives to share best practices and innovations.
 Evidence that plans to share best practices and innovations have been collaboratively developed with the low-performing public school.
 I.C Community to be Served III.E Professional Development III.I Family and Community Partnerships 7.
 The school will have the management and leadership techniques necessary to overcome initial start-up problems to establish a thriving, financially viable charter school.
-44 1 Applicant group and proposed trustees provide evidence of experience in charter school launch and operation.
+54 1 Applicant group and proposed trustees provide evidence of experience in charter school launch and operation.
 Applicant group and proposed trustees provide evidence of expertise in charter school finance.
 A qualified school leader is identified to launch and lead the school.
 The board by-laws embed a systematic approach by which the board of trustees will oversee school leadership and operation.
 I.D Applicants Group Capacity III.B Board of Trustees and Governance III.J Financial Management III.K Budget and Cash Flow 8.
 The application demonstrates that the school has the support of the school district in which the school will be located and the intent to establish an ongoing relationship with such district.
-45 2 Concrete evidence of school district support is provided.
+55 2 Concrete evidence of school district support is provided.
 Promising efforts and plans to establish an ongoing relationship with the school district are described.
 I.C Community to be Served I.E Public Outreach III.I Family and Community Partnerships

-41 N.Y.
-Education Law § 2852(9-a)(c)(iv) 42 N.Y.
-Education Law § 2852(9-a)(c)(v)
+$^{^{52}}$ N.Y.
+Education Law $\ 2852(9-a)(c)(v)$

-43 N.Y.
+53 N.Y.
 Education Law § 2852(9-a)(c)(vi)

-44 N.Y.
-Education Law § 2852(9-a)(c)(vii) 45 N.Y.
+54 N.Y.
+Education Law § 2852(9-a)(c)(vii) 55 N.Y.
 Education Law § 2852(9-a)(c)(viii)

-APPENDIX D: NEW YORK STATE CSP GRANT PRIORITIES BASED UPON AVAILABLE FUNDING
+APPENDIX D: NEW YORK STATE CSP GRANT PRIORITIES (CONTINGENT UPON AVAILABILITY OF FUNDS)

-Note: The CSP grant for New York is currently in transition.
-NYSED will make additional/different information available in the future when available.
 The following is provided for informational purposes only and should be used when making budgetary assumptions for the application.